Frequently Asked Question

 If you are serious about using solar you need to walk around your house

-in mind.
-This doesn't mean that you have to live like a hermit in the dark.
+this in mind.
+This doesn't mean that you have to live like a hermit in the

-If you drove by my house on any given night you would think I had a party
+dark.
+If you drove by my house on any given night you would think I had

-going on.
-If I am awake almost every light is on with something going on in
+a party going on.
+If I am awake almost every light is on with something

-are still bright but save substantial power.
-For example, a CP light that
+which are still bright but save substantial power.
+For example, a CP light

-equals a 75 watt bulb uses only 20 watts.
-I saved 55 watts of power, per bulb.
+that equals a 75 watt bulb uses only 20 watts.
+I saved 55 watts of power,

 Look at your appliances.
 Every appliance I have bought from

-rated products.
-This simply means that they are design to conserve power and
+Star rated products.
+This simply means that they are design to conserve power

-natural resources.
-The government sets a standard and all Energy Star products
+and natural resources.
+The government sets a standard and all Energy Star

-the average amount of power you use each month.
-I average 575 kWh per month.
+out the average amount of power you use each month.
+I average 575 kWh per

 You will find a US map showing sun patterns.
 Simply compare